 As the Echo PB-770T and the Stihl BR 700 do not share the same manufacturer, their overall build and technology in use can vary.

-• Though the difference in noise levels between the Stihl BR 700, rating 75 dB, and the Echo PB-770T, standing at 74 dB, may seem insignificant, it could affect both the operator's comfort and nearby residents' tranquility.
+• Although the difference in noise rating between the Stihl BR 700, registering at 75 dB, and the Echo PB-770T, at 74 dB, appears minor, it can impact both the operator's experience and nearby neighbors.

 CFM & MPH

-• In comparison, the Stihl BR 700, with a CFM of 912, beats the 756 CFM of the Echo PB-770T, making it the superior landscaping tool of the two, when it comes to the amount of leaves that can be blown per minute.
+• In contrast, the Stihl BR 700, with its CFM of 912, outperforms the 756 CFM of the Echo PB-770T, making it the preferred option for efficiently blowing leaves away.

 • The MPH of the Echo PB-770T, at 234, modestly exceeds the 197 MPH of the Stihl BR 700, allowing it to blow leaves on grass or lift heavy debris (acorns, etc.) and wet leaves more effectively.